sonic-net/DASH/README.md

-# Project - Disaggregated API for SONiC Hosts
+# Project - Disaggregated API for SONiC Hosts (SONiC DASH)

-> This repo has been populated by an initial template to help get you started.
+> One paragraph stating project intent.
+This repo has been populated by an initial template to help get you started.
 Please
 > make sure to update the content to build a great experience for community-building.

 As the maintainer of this project, please make a few updates: